amellinger/Dual-head_ultrasonic_rangefinder/README.md

 - Install the [Arduino ESP8266 filesystem uploader](https://github.com/esp8266/arduino-esp8266fs-plugin).
 - Close the serial monitor.
 Select the "Tools > ESP8266 Sketch Data Upload" menu item.
 This should start uploading the files into ESP8266 flash file system.
 - Compile and upload the code.

+## USB_Data_Acquisition
+A companion Python program reads out the data via serial port and performs least squares fits for damped and driven oscillations.